mlaradji/dtd/Signatures.md

 For security reasons, I will be signing all of my commits.
 The fingerprint of my certificate is:
 F2F1DD580DB49245F9021C75B967D4BDF953BEAE

-This is the same certificate that I use when communicating through my email.
+This is the same certificate that I use when communicating through my email (malaradji@gmail.com).

 # Other contributors